aws-samples/aws-cdk-examples/python/iot-msk-lambda-pipeline/README.md

 $ cdk deploy msk-demo
 ```

+Following the deployment, ssh into the MSK client and follow [this documentation](https://docs.aws.amazon.com/msk/latest/developerguide/msk-password.html) to consume from the cluster.

 To add additional dependencies, for example other CDK libraries, just add to
 your requirements.txt file and rerun the `pip install -r requirements.txt`
 command.